Skip to content

 The old structure organized auditors by geography.
 Five regional offices covered contractors based on physical location, regardless of what the contractor built or who they built it for.
 The Corporate Audit Directorates (CADs) handled the largest defense contractors separately.

 The new structure organizes auditors by mission.
-Three directorates now align with DoD acquisition priorities:
+Three directorates now align with the Department of War’s acquisition priorities:

 Element Old Structure New Structure

-Field organization 5 geographic regions 3 mission directorates (Land, Sea, Air)
+Field organization 3 regional audit directorates 3 mission directorates (Land, Sea, Air)

 Large contractor audits Corporate Audit Directorates (CADs) Merged into mission directorates